LiaScript/LiaScript-Exporter/README.md

---scorm-organization       set the organization title --scorm-masteryScore       set the scorm masteryScore (a value between 0 -- 100), default is 0 --scorm-typicalDuration    set the scorm duration, default is PT0H5M0S
+--scorm-organization       set the organization title --scorm-masteryScore       set the scorm masteryScore (a value between 0 -- 100), default is 0 --scorm-typicalDuration    set the scorm duration, default is PT0H5M0S --scorm-iframe             use an iframe, when a SCORM starting parameter is not working

 PDF settings: